 “The algorithms are way more complex than we could ever imagine…

 Sometimes videos just don’t go viral, even if they check all the boxes that make many videos take off.”
 Raghav also mentions that “Timing is everything.
 Recreating videos is no guarantee that they’ll perform anywhere near as good as the original.”

 You can learn more about his process and how he received more than 1 billion views on one of his videos here.

-There are times when you put your best effort into creating somethihg you are certain everyone will enjoy only to find a few users adamently disagree with your opinions or vision and make it very publicaly known.
-This may seem terrable at first, but it is much better than crickets.
+There are times when you put your best effort into creating somethihg you are certain everyone will enjoy only to find a few users adamantly disagree with your opinions or vision and make it very publicly known.
+This may seem terrible at first, but it is much better than crickets.
 Be like a Jedi and stay optimistic and harness that tension.
 Listen to your users, converse with them, try to reach a mutual understanding so everyone can gain perspective.
 As they say, all publicity is good publicity.

 Unless you are a world-class actor, make sure you are having fun, or at least be passionate about the video that you are creating.
 Users will see it and feel it in the content of the video itself, through the actors faces, interactions, everything will convey those underlying feelings.
 If you are spending countless hours in post, make sure to do your filming of your actors on another day when you are rested and in a good mood.
 But really if you are spending so much time in post you should save yourself some time by using our time saving production tools and resources instead. ;)